HerculesWS/Hercules/doc/atcommands.md

 ```

 Announces a message in yellow text.
-Except for /nb and /nlb, the message will be prefixed with the name of the attached character.
+Except for `/nb` and `/nlb`, the message will be prefixed with the name of the attached character.
-@broadcast will be shown to the entire server.
+`@broadcast` will be shown to the entire server.
-@localbroadcast will be shown on the player's map only.
+`@localbroadcast` will be shown on the player's map only.

 ---------------------------------------